 Radiotherapy for non small cell lung cancer

 There are different treatment plans for radical radiotherapy.
-A plan called CHART means you stay in hospital or a hostel nearby and have 3 treatments each day for 3 weeks, including at weekends.
+A plan called CHART means you stay in hospital or a hostel nearby and have 3 treatments each day for 2 weeks (12 days), including the weekend.

 One plan involves having 1 treatment each day from Monday to Friday, for between 4 and 7 weeks.
 Some people have targeted radiotherapy (stereotactic radiotherapy) 3 to 5 times over 2 weeks for small tumours on the outer part of the lung.
 You have these treatments as an outpatient.